kd7lxl/docker-dmrlink/README.md

 ## Typical Usage

-Build an image out of the included Dockerfile:

-    docker build -t bridget .

-Create a new container based on the new image.
-Port 50000 from the host is forwarded to port 50000 of the container.
-Change this to your desired port. `hblink.cfg` and `dmrlink.cfg` should be placed in this folder and will be attached to the container.
-Use 127.0.0.1 as the IP address in your configuration files.
-Docker will handle forwarding from the host port to the conatiner's port on localhost.
+Create a new container based on the `thayward/dmrlink` image from Docker Hub.
+It should download automatically.
+UDP port 55555 from the host is forwarded to port 55555 of the container.
+Change this to the port you defined in `hblink.cfg`. `hblink.cfg` and `dmrlink.cfg` should be placed in the current directory (or change the path in the command) and will be attached to the container.

     docker create \
         --name bridget \
-        -p 50000:50000 \
+        -p 55555:55555/udp \
+        -v $(pwd)/dmrlink.cfg:/opt/bridge/dmrlink.cfg \
         -v $(pwd)/hblink.cfg:/opt/hblink/hblink.cfg \
-        -v $(pwd)/dmrlink.cfg:/opt/bridge/dmrlink.cfg \
+        -v $(pwd)/HB_Bridge.cfg:/opt/hblink/HB_Bridge.cfg \
-        bridget
+        thayward/dmrlink

 You can create as many of these containers as you want to serve multiple instances from one host.
 Just remember to give them each a unique port number or IP address and name.
+Here's an example of a second instance:

+    docker create \
+        --name bridget2 \
+        -p 55556:55556/udp \
+        -v $(pwd)/dmrlink2.cfg:/opt/bridge/dmrlink.cfg \
+        -v $(pwd)/hblink.cfg:/opt/hblink/hblink.cfg \
+        -v $(pwd)/HB_Bridge.cfg:/opt/hblink/HB_Bridge.cfg \
+        thayward/dmrlink

-Start the bridget container:
+Start the bridget containers:

     docker start -a bridget
+    docker start -a bridget2

 `-a` attaches your terminal to the container.
 This is useful for testing.
 To instead run it in the background, remove the `-a`: